vsellemi/macro-finance-forecasting-toolbox/matlab/README.md

 ## Evaluation

-The main files also provide several standard point forecast evaluation metrics, namely @DMTest test, @White2000Reality and @Hansen2005test p-values, and the @Hansen2011MCS model confidence set.
+The main files also provide several standard point forecast evaluation metrics, namely Diebold and Mariano (1995) test, White (2000) and Hansen (2005) p-values, and the Hansen et al. (2011) model confidence set.
 These tests are implemented relative to the specified benchmark.
-We also provide code to implement the @MZTest forecast evaluation test.
+We also provide code to implement the Mincer and Zarnowitz (1969) forecast evaluation test.
 Lastly, users generate time-series plots of the forecast, cumulative mean squared prediction error, and rolling root mean squared prediction error of the model and benchmark.